swisstackle/pr/dirs_pr.md

   - Expected behavior: Executing every file inside the /test directory recursively without an error message.
 - Test with no argument and cycles through Symlinks inside /test, where the /test directory includes atleast one file in one of the subdirectories (recursively). **DONE**
   - Expected behavior: Executing every file inside the /test directory recursively without an error message and without cycling.
+- Test with no argument and cycles through Symlinks inside /test, where the /test directory includes atleast one file outside of the test directory that is linked to the testdirectory through a symlink. **DONE**
+  - Expected behavior: Executing every file inside the /test directory plus the file outside of the test directory recursively without an error message and without cycling.
-- Test with no argument and empty directory.
+- Test with no argument and empty directory. **Unit test DONE.
+Integration test PENDING.**
   - Expected behavior: Output error message saying that the command could not find a file inside the /test directory.
 - Test with only files specified where one or more file is missing
     - Expected behavior: Output error message saying which files are missing.